uozer7050/uozer7050/README.md

 - 📚 **Python (Pandas, Scikit-learn), R, and SQL**

 My goal is to extract meaningful insights from data and build decision support systems and predictive models.
 I’m especially focused on financial data analysis, credit scoring, and customer segmentation.

-📂 I will be adding projects, notebooks, and annotated code here soon.
-Stay tuned!